zalando/skipper/dataclients/kubernetes/crd.md

 The problem with having multiple Ingress having this kind of annotation is that it needs to be in-sync across all Ingress belonging to a group of routes.
-This has of course a race condition, which is a problem in this case.

-We want to solve also traffic switching while having ongoing A/B tests or as simple as defining one or more redirects without having more than one object.
-While you can use `zalando.org/skipper-routes` to do the redirects, we do not want to move complexity to our users.
+While the orchestrating controller writes these objects, skipper instances read these.
+This can result in unexpected behavior, caused by non atomic changes.
+More problematic could be if an API changes and and it requires an atomic change to have either the version 1 view or the version 2 view and not half.

 ## Background Information